DXHeroes/knowledge-base-content/practices/software_portability.md

 - the first one requires individual building or compilation for each platform
 - the second one can be directly run on any platform.

 Cross-platform applications can run e.g. on Microsoft Windows, Linux, and macOS.
+Another you can try is to use platform-independent language (for example, while C# is great for Windows, on Linux it is not the best option).

 ## Software Portability Pitfalls